Disease/Disorder

 Patho-anatomy/physiology

-The distal humerus is composed of multiple ossification centers that arise during childhood and subsequently fuse with the humeral shaft.
-The medial epicondylar ossific nucleus is most commonly the last to close and does so as late as 15 to 16 years of age.
-Prior to ossification, the medial epicondyle is the “weak link” in resisting elbow valgus stress as the attachment site of the flexor-pronator musculature.
-This muscle unit is the primary dynamic restrain to valgus stress during the throwing motion.11 In the skeletally mature athlete the ulnar collateral ligament is the primary restraint to valgus stress.
-Avulsion fractures and stress to the entire flexor-pronator bundle are more common in these athletes.
+The distal humerus is composed of multiple ossification centers that arise during childhood and subsequently fuse.
+The medial epicondylar apophysis is the attachment site of the flexor-pronator musculature, and is the primary dynamic restraint to valgus stress during the throwing motion in skeletally immature throwers.13 Typically, the medial epicondylar apophysis is the last ossific nucleus to close and does so as late as 15 to 16 years of age.11 Prior to ossification, the medial epicondyle is the “weak link” in resisting elbow valgus stress, and is approximately five times weaker than the ulnar-collateral ligament.12 In the skeletally mature athlete the ulnar collateral ligament is the primary restraint to valgus stress.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-- New onset/acute: Acute medial elbow pain with or without a history of prior injury may signify an avulsion fracture of the medial epicondyle.
+- Acute: Acute medial elbow pain with or without a history of prior injury may signify an avulsion fracture of the medial epicondyle.
+A “pop” sensation may occur at the time of an avulsion injury.
 In older athletes, with closed growth plates, an acute ulnar collateral ligament rupture is more likely.

-- Subacute: Most patients will present with an insidious onset of medial elbow pain and/or complaints about performance.
+- Insidious: Most patients will present with an insidious onset of medial elbow pain and/or complaints about performance and endurance.
 These individuals should be carefully evaluated for medial epicondyle apophysitis following the principles outlined below and should refrain from participation.

-- Chronic/stable: If the injury is not detected, or if the injured child is not treated, the apophysitis may progress to a full avulsion fracture.
+- Chronic: If the injury is not treated, apophysitis may progress to a full avulsion fracture and/or nonunion of the ossific nucleus.
 Chronic elbow pain may develop, including recurrent intermittent symptoms with activity, pain at rest, and damage to other articular structures in the elbow.

 Specific secondary or associated conditions and complications

-Ulnar neuritis can coexist; it is a poor prognostic indicator.
+Ulnar neuritis can coexist and is a poor prognostic indicator.
 Shoulder pain in the young or adolescent athlete may also be present but is beyond the scope of this discussion.
-A flexion contracture of the affected elbow is not uncommon and is often present in throwing athletes who do not have elbow pain.
-Compression through valgus extension overload, of lateral structures, including the radial head and capitellum, may occur in association with medial elbow distraction injuries.
+However, weakness in the shoulder and a breakdown in the kinetic chain can often put more stress on the distal segments, most notably the throwing elbow.
+A flexion contracture of the affected elbow is not uncommon and can be present in throwing athletes who do not have elbow pain.
+Compression through valgus extension overload of the lateral structures, including the radial head and capitellum, may occur with repetitive medial elbow distraction forces.
+This can lead to osteophyte formation and posterior impingement.

 Essentials of Assessment